RamiroCarreon35/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach calls a function once for each element in an array in order & .map iterates through an array and creates an array from the specific information it is reffering to.

 2. Explain the difference between a callback and a higher order function.

+highorder functions use callback functions as arguments.
+The reasoning for this is to have that same callback function in different palces with different higher order functions.

 3. What is closure?

+A function bundled together with references to its surrounding state.
+The closure gives us access to an outer function's scopre from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Global binding is the for the window/console.
+Implicit binding is the binding within an object.
+New binding is when a function creates the object that 'this' is reffering to.
+Explicit binding is specifically defined in the use of .call .apply .bind

 5. Why do we need super() in an extended class?

+It allows a child to access and call functions of the a parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.